omarkhawaja-uk/Solar-System/README.md

 Animation files as well as the controller files

-The following script:
+I created the following script:

 ```
 Flying.sc
 ```
-controls the movements of the Space Ship.
+To control the movement of the Space Ship/Shuttle, to be attached to the main camera, in turn controlling the space ship.

 ### Scenes